EasyEyes/threshold/README.md

 ```

 A **CSV file** named `experiment.csv` must be placed at the same directory as the PsychoPy file.
 The program will take care of the rest.
 We use a transposed CSV as the input file so that it's easier to read and edit.
 The program is designed to handle this transposed style and will help you transpose back for PsychoPy to use.

+## Using custom fonts
+[Some fonts](https://www.w3schools.com/cssref/css_websafe_fonts.asp) are natively supported by web-browsers;
+these can be used in an experiment without
+having to include any addition font files with your experiment.

+To use other fonts, such as one you created or purchased from a third-party, start
+by creating a /fonts folder in your local copy of this repo.
+Inside this folder you
+can include any .woff font files that you would like to make accessible to to your
+study.
+Within your experiment csv file, simply use the same string for the targetFont
+parameter as the name of the corresponding .woff file.
+For example, given Pelli-EyeChart.woff in your /fonts folder, use
+"Pelli-EyeChart" as the value for targetFont.
+During the development process, open the javascript console in your browser to
+monitor any failures to load assets like font files.

+By default, PsychoJS also supports using finding fonts from [Google Fonts](https://fonts.google.com).
+Searching Google Fonts for a font of the requested name will therefore be the
+fallback behavior of an experiment, if a `targetFont` parameter does not correspond to
+a default web font, or a `.woff` file your `./fonts` directory.

+Most importantly,
+**always test your experiment, and verify for yourself that stimuli are being presented correctly**.

 🚨 Things worth noting: